Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees: The New Algorithm for General Trees

-The contraction of $T_{2}$ with respect to a set of leafs $\Lambda \subset L(T_{2})$, happens in the exact same way as described in Section \ref{sec:binary}, i.e. we start by pruning all leafs of $T_{2}$ that are not in $\Lambda$, then we prune all internal nodes of $T_{2}$ with no children, and finally, we contract the nodes that have exactly one child.
+\subparagraph{Contraction Phase of \texorpdfstring{$T_{2}$}{Lg}.} The contraction of $T_{2}$ with respect to a set of leaves $\Lambda \subseteq L(T_{2})$, happens in the exact same way as described in Section~\ref{sec:binary}, i.e., we start by pruning all leaves of $T_{2}$ that are not in~$\Lambda$, then we prune all internal nodes of $T_{2}$ with no children, and finally, we contract the nodes that have exactly one child.